kkoltun/dev_notes/java_persistence/hibernate/basics.md

 New entity instances become managed and persistent either by:
 * invoking `persist` method;
 * a cascading `persist` operation invoked from related entities that have the `cascade=PERSIST` or `cascade=ALL` elements set in the relationship annotation.

+## Transactions

+Transaction classes:
+* JDBC Transaction - transaction managed through a JDBC Connection.
+* CMT Transaction - all work done in the context of a container managed transaction.
+CMT is not neccessarily container-managed, the point is that the transactions are managed by something other than Hibernate.

+XA transaction = global transaction:
+* May span multiple resources.
+* Talking to multiple resources in a single transaction.
+* Websphere, Weblogic or JBoss acting as a TransactionManager.
+* Various resources - Oracle Sybase, IBM MQ, JMS, SAP acting as *transaction resources*.
+* *Commit* - results are commited across all of the resources.
+* *Rollback* - everything is rolled back across all resources.
+* Two phase commit protocol is used.